KiranKumarAlugonda/prasara/README.md

 prasara
 =======

-angular app with yeaoman and karma test setup
+Angular app with yeaoman and karma test setup